A Matter of Balance

 Personal Action Toward Health-Diabetes (Diabetes PATH)

 Like PATH, Diabetes PATH is a 6 week 2½ hour workshop specifically designed for adults with Type 2 Diabetes.
 Diabetes PATH is a complimentary program to the diabetes education you receive from your health care provider.
 Diabetes PATH helps you learn techniques to take charge of your diabetes, better communicate with your health care team and make weekly action plans to help you stay on track.
-Contact us at Aging@nemcsa.org for a list of workshops.
+Contact us at Aging@nemcsa.org for more information.
+Click the dates below for a program flyer.

 Personal Action Toward Health-Pain (Pain PATH)

 Is a self-management program that will not conflict with your existing pain management programs or treatment.
 Instead, it will give you the skills to coordinate all the things needed to manage your health and pain, and help you keep active.
 Workshops 2½ hours for a six week period.
-Contact us at Aging@nemcsa.org for a list of workshops.
+Contact us at Aging@nemcsa.org for more information.
+Click on the dates below for a program flyer.

 Creating Confident Caregivers (CCC)

 If you’re a caregiver caring for someone with Alzheimer’s Disease, dementia, or memory loss, this 6 week program is for you.
 Learn about dementia and its effect on the brain, how to reduce your stress and create a positive environment for your loved one.
 You’ll also learn how to plan activities for your loved one that are based on their strengths, gain self-confidence in your caregiving role and so much more.
-Contact us at Aging@nemcsa.org for a list of workshops.
+Contact us at Aging@nemcsa.org for more information.
+Click here for a program brochure.
+Click on the dates below to view the flyer for the workshops listed.

 Powerful Tools for Caregivers

 Powerful Tools for Caregivers is an educational program designed to help family caregivers take care of themselves while caring for a relative or friend.
 This class series meets once a week for six weeks.
-Click here for class information beginning October 19, 2018.
+Click here for the brochure.
+Click on the dates below to view the flyer for the workshops listed.

 Elder Abuse Prevention